dbwebb-se/linux/exercises/exercise3.md

 6. If a route is not found the server should respond with a 404 and a message in plain text.
 The content-type should be `text/plain`.

 ## Part 2
-Write a bash-client that communicate with the server you wrote. (localhost:1337/???)
+Write a bash-client that communicate with the server you wrote in part 1.

 1. Create a script called "myServer.sh" and follow up with instructions from exercise 1.
 2. "myServer.sh" should be able to print out "Hello world" with `myServer hello`.